 Despite the OCP, the safe, family-oriented, semi-rural feel of our neighbourhood could change drastically in a very short time if a proposed gravel pit is allowed, making 124th Avenue the main access road into and out of the site.

 It seems this change goes against the guiding principles, values, and visions in the OCP for the District of Maple Ridge.
 Why is Council even considering an application for this development?

-Council appears to have a clear goal of protecting citizens and their neighbourhoods, however it seems in the circumstance of the proposed gravel pit, this is not the case.
+Council appears to have a clear goal of protecting citizens and their neighbourhoods, but in the circumstance of the proposed gravel pit, this is not the case.

 By considering this development proposal, is council acknowledging the decline in the safety and livability of our neighbourhood if a gravel pit was permitted?